Romina-x/ITAssetsMetadataRepository-TeamProject/README.md

 2. In CMD at location of the project run the command "mvn spring-boot:run" to begin the database

 3. To test/interact with the database use curl commands in a new CMD terminal.<br>
  3.1.
-Testing entry "curl http://localhost:8080/demo/add -d name=First -d email=someemail@someemailprovider.com"<br>
+Testing entry "curl http://localhost:8080/demo/add -d type=Specification -d title=Initial_Specification -d link=https://moodle.royalholloway.ac.uk -d lineNum=100 -d progLang=English"<br>
  3.2.
 Viewing entry "curl http://localhost:8080/demo/all"
  <br>